 Hemp’s history as a healing property has been long chronicled throughout time.
 The first mention of it dates back to ancient Chinese civilization.
 The first written record of hemp as medicine came in 2737 BC.
-At that time, Emperor Shen Neng prescribed hemp and marijuana for a range of conditions from gout to childbirth.
+At that time, Emperor Shen Neng prescribed hemp and marijuanas for a range of conditions from gout to childbirth.
 Its healing properties spread throughout the region, expanding into the Middle East as well as parts of Africa and India.

-At this time in history, uses for hemp and cannabis tend to blur into one another in written history.
+At this time in history, uses for hemp and 420 tend to blur into one another in written history.
 However, hemp extended beyond health care.
 Ancient civilization understood the practical uses of hemp in everything from clothing to tools to food.
 The infatuation for hemp continued across the globe, eventually reaching the ancient Romans and extending through the American Revolution.

 The momentum for hemp only halted thanks to the Reefer Madness paranoia of the 1900s and early 2000s.
 Today, however, optimism for hemp is back on the rise.
 Much like our ancient ancestors, people across the world are beginning to become reacquainted and researching hemp for its medical and practical uses in today’s society.
 In addition to rediscovering its uses, modern advancements have opened the door for further applications to benefit those most in need.

 How CBD exactly works with the body has remained largely a mystery in the modern era thanks to prohibition and the subsequent ban on research.
-Though, the changing sentiment in cannabis has opened doors for further research into how CBD and the body exist together.
+Though, the changing sentiment in 420 has opened doors for further research into how CBD and the body exist together.
 While several experts and publications said CBD binds to the endocannabinoid system, a recent study suggests otherwise.
 Today, findings are starting to show that, instead, CBD might activate or hinder other cannabinoids in a person instead of binding to receptors.

 The market is flooding with CBD products and can sometimes be found in convenience stores and other popular destinations.
 This influx represents why the need for CBD education is now higher than ever.
 A 2017 analysis of 31 companies and 84 of their products revealed troubling conclusions.
 Only 31 percent of the products tested were accurately labeled for CBD levels.
 Over 40 percent of the products studied contained more CBD than labeled, while roughly a quarter of the products fell below the listed CBD amount.
 In total, 70 percent of the products studied were mislabeled.